baldrick/git-util/README.md

-Some git utils ... one day I may merge with other similar repos ... but for now I'm keeping it simple.
+Some git utils ... one day I may merge with other similar repos ... for now I'm keeping it simple.

 <table>
 <tr>